ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 1. Start a flow in the STARTUP phase.
 2. Ensure the sender has enough data to send and is not application-limited.
-3. Observe that BBR measures delivery rate samples that plateau.
+3. Observe that BBR measures delivery rate samples that plateau and are BBR.bw_latest is within 2% of the simulated bandwidth.
 4. Verify that after 3 consecutive rounds where the delivery rate grows by less than 25%, `BBR.full_bw_now` and `BBR.full_bw_reached` are set to `true`.
 5. Verify the connection transitions from STARTUP to DRAIN.